PASS THE PAINTING

-- After painting one part of the elephant say "pass the paint" and the student passes his paint pot to the person next to him.
+- After painting one part of the elephant say "pass the painting" and the student passes his paint pot to the person next to him.

-- You say the next part of the elephant to paint, they paint that part and then you say, "pass the paint."
+- You say the next part of the elephant to paint, they paint that part and then you say, "pass the painting."

 - Continue until each part of the elephant is painted.

 - When the painting is complete the elephant might have a pink trunk, four blue legs, green ears, etc.

 - After the main animal is painted give the kids 1 or 2 minutes to add any details such as landscape, etc to the picture using any colors they want.